alisaifee/flask-limiter/doc/source/configuration.rst

      - A dictionary to set extra options to be passed to the  storage implementation upon initialization.
+   * - .. data:: RATELIMIT_REQUEST_IDENTIFIER

+       Constructor argument: :paramref:`~flask_limiter.Limiter.request_identifier`

+     - A callable that returns the unique identity of the current request.
+Defaults to :attr:`flask.Request.endpoint`
    * - .. data:: RATELIMIT_STRATEGY

        Constructor argument: :paramref:`~flask_limiter.Limiter.strategy`